juliushaertl/nextcloud-docker-dev/README.md

 ./scripts/update-hosts
 ```

-You can generate selfsigned certificates using:
+You can generate self-signed certificates using:

 ```
 cd data/ssl